dialnd/imbalanced-algorithms/README.rst

 ND DIAL: Imbalanced Algorithms
 ==============================

-Algorithms for imbalanced learning, with a focus on using deep/representational learning.
+Minimalist Python-based implementations of algorithms for imbalanced learning.
+Includes deep and representational learning algorithms.
 Below is a list of the methods currently implemented.

 * Undersampling
 	1. Random Majority Undersampling with/without Replacement